About TADW Teenage Drama Workshop

 - Dance classes are led by Candy Sherwin, a professional dance instructor and choreographer.
 An alumna of CSUN, Sherwin has more than 25 years of experience at TADW.

 - TADW’s music director is Ed Archer, who also has more than 25 years of experience with the program.
-He is the head of the Music department at St. Monica’s High School.

 - Together, Sherwin and Archer head TADW’s musical theatre elective.